. . .

 They were first produced in 1595 with square sails on their foremast and main mast and a lateen spanker on the mizzenmast.
 These vessels were fast but requiring only a small crew to operate them and had the advantage of being cheap to build

 Prior to 1684, ‘Derfflinger’ was named ‘Wolkensaule’.
 It was purchased in Danzica in January 1681 by Benjamin Raule and was used during the war against Spain (May 1681) declared by Prince William Frederick.
 It was 110 feet long and 23 feet wide; it was armed with 3 – 16 cannons and crewed by about twenty men.
-From 1686 – 1693 the felucca sailed the Western Africa and India routes.
+From 1686 – 1693 the fluyt sailed the Western Africa and India routes.
 The ‘Friedrich Wilhelm Zu Pferde’ had been its escort as well as the ‘Hoffnung’ during the trips up the Western Africa coast and up to the Shetland Islands.

 Overall Kit Specifications: